tz2524/femr/refactoring_log/refactoring_log.md

 #### Rationale:

 Feature envy means a method accesses the data of another object more than its own data.
 In this case, the method didn't accesses any property of `LocaleUnitConverter.java`, every data accessed belongs to object `PatientItem`.
-So that the treatment should be moving method, which means we should move the mothod from `LocaleUnitConverter.java` to `PatientItem.java`.
+So that the treatment should be moving method, which means we should move the method from `LocaleUnitConverter.java` to `PatientItem.java`.

 #### Steps: